-- Wear gloves when in contact with articles such as clothing or surfaces that have been contaminated with blood or body fluids, and while cleaning or decontaminating an area. - Wear gloves when performing venipuncture or any other procedure involving blood. - Replace torn or punctured gloves immediately. - Wear a new pair of gloves for every person you are supporting. - Always cover any cuts you may have.
+- Wear gloves when in contact with blood or other body fluids, excrement or non-intact skin. - Wear gloves when in contact with articles such as clothing or surfaces that have been contaminated with blood or body fluids, and while cleaning or decontaminating an area. - Wear gloves when performing venipuncture or any other procedure involving blood. - Replace torn or punctured gloves immediately. - Wear a new pair of gloves for every person you are supporting. - Always cover any cuts you may have.